codebrainz/geany-themes/README.markdown

 Python scripts included with geany-themes.
-The `substitute` script will go through each `templates/filetypes.*.in` file and replace the substitution marker `@LEXERNAME_substitution@` with the contents of the `mappings/LEXERNAME.conf` file and writes it into the `filedefs/filetypes.*` file, ready to use with Geany.
-The installation script just copies all the required files (ie. contents of `filedefs` and `colorschemes`) to your personal Geany config directory (defaults to `~/.config/geany`).
-See note above about restarting Geany.
+The `substitute` script will go through each `templates/filetypes.*.in` file and replace the substitution marker `@LEXERNAME_substitution@` with the contents of the `mappings/LEXERNAME.conf` file and write the whole thing out into the `filedefs/filetypes.*` file, ready to use with Geany.
+The installation script just copies all of the required files (ie. contents of `filedefs` and `colorschemes` directories) to your personal Geany config directory, assuming as a default that `~/.config/geany` is where your Geany configuration files are.
+Both utilities have a `--help` option that shows usage.
+See the note above about restarting Geany.

 When creating a new theme, a command line session might look like this: